Accessibility and Equality

-At the St Edmund's College Summer School we do not discriminate based on age, disability, gender reassignment, civil status, pregnancy/maternity, race, religion, sex or sexual orientation.
-However, our children's safety and well-being are our number one priority - we have established the following policies to support this prioritisation:
+At the St Edmund's College Summer School our children's safety, well-being and positive experiences are our number one priority - we have established the following policies to support these prioritisations:

 - We cannot accept children or staff who are in a wheelchair, or who are not able to walk unaided.
 While the school during term-time is wheelchair accessible, the boarding areas of the College are not.
 In the event of a fire or another event requiring evacuation, wheelchair users would not be safe.

 - We have separate quotas for boys' and girls' admissions.
 Boys and girls are accommodated in separate boarding corridors.
 For this reason, we may state in our correspondence that we have 'room for [x] boys and room for [x] girls'.